weni-ai/fcm-channel-ios/README.md

     registerFCMContact(urn: String, name: String, fcmToken: String, contactUuid: String? = nil, completion: @escaping (_ uuid: String?, _ error: Error?) -> Void)
 ```

 with the correct contact info including contact uuid and the refreshed token.
+If no contactUuid is especified, a new one will be registered.

 This will notify FCMChannel library when messages from RapidPro arrive.